emery97/MAD24_P02_Team3/README.md

 # Ticket Finder App Stage 1 Features

-## Login/Register Page [Koh Yung Chun Ivan / Koh Ye Chyang]
+## Login/Register Page [Koh Yung Chun Ivan]
 - **Login/Register Fragment**:
   - Provides a fragment that allows users to choose to login or register.
   - Offers a seamless transition between login and registration forms.

 - **Firebase Integration**:
   - Account information is checked through Firebase.
-  - Newly created accounts are updated in Firebase for secure management.
+  - Newly created accounts are updated in Firebase for secure management using Firebase Authentication.
+  - Ensures user data is managed safely and efficiently, leveraging Firebase's robust authentication mechanisms.

 - **Forget Password Option**:
   - Available in the login fragment.